cfw-guide/psp.cfw.guide/docs/page1.md

 The main difference between both of these is that users reported that a lot of PS1 games don't work on PRO-C2.
 Both  come with a "supposedly" more stable permanent CFW solution **(CIPL Flasher)** for select models of the PSP.

 Both CFWs are stable and matured.
 Both are 99.99% similar so you cannot go wrong with either of those.
-For the sake of this guide, we will use **LME**.
-But the process is same.

 These are **temporary** CFWs.
 Meaning every time you turn off your PSP, you first have to run your CFW from your Games screen before you can launch any backups or homebrew.